LaxminarayanJena/GroovyScripting/README.md

   ### Difference between array list and linked list <br />

-	Array list is faster for iteration <br />
+	Array list is faster for iteration
-	Array list is slower for adding and removing of elements <br />
+	Array list is slower for adding and removing of elements